 |Handedness: Right Only||Weight: 4 pounds|

 For the archers on the budget, this Siege is the high-quality bow for the money.
 It is designed to proffer both aesthetics and cutting-edge performance at an affordable cost.

 Precision, durability and stylish look make the Siege a perfect starter bow.
 It features a strong piece of a layered limb that gives a draw weight up to 55 lbs.
 The riser is made of aluminum with small cut-outs that help lower the weight and provide it a sleek waffled look.

-It comes with a five-pin sight that is mounted on its riser.
+It is the best compound bow comes with a five-pin sight that is mounted on its riser.
 The bow sight is ideal to manage 50 to 60 yards.
 It makes the compound bow ideal for trophy hunting, bow hunting, and competitive archery.
 It comes with a smooth dual-cam system that works well for novices as its timing is synced and doesn’t need much adjusting.